Kalterer Weinmuseum

 More information

-Guided tours for groups and for school classes on request.
+Guided tours for groups and school classes are offered upon request.

-The South Tyrolean Wine Museum stays open every year from early April to mid-November, closed on Sundays, Mondays and on public holidays.
-Season start 2024 on the 2nd of April.
+The South Tyrolean Wine Museum stays open every year from early April to early November, Sunday and Monday rest days.
+The museum stays closed on public holidays and in winter.

 Suggest an edit/correction